petrpacas/spiritevents/README.md

 # SeekGathering

-Reunite with your tribe and discover gatherings and festivals focused on healing and truly being
+Reunite with your tribe and discover events and festivals focused on healing and truly being

 [seekgathering.com](https://seekgathering.com)